MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/legal-hold.md

 search.appverid: MET150
 f1.keywords:
 - NOCSH
-description: "Learn to place a Microsoft Teams user or team on legal hold using the Microsoft 365 compliance center and learn what needs a legal hold based on data requirements."
+description: "Learn to place a Microsoft Teams user or team on legal hold using the Microsoft Purview portal and learn what needs a legal hold based on data requirements."
 appliesto:
   - Microsoft Teams
 ---